 Getting a Boat Licence in TAS

-A licence is require in Tasmania when operating a vessel with a motor of 4hp or greater.
+A licence is require in Tasmania when operating a vessel with a motor of 4hp or greater (except for a hire or drive vessel).

 Visit the Marine & Safety Tasmania - MAST web site for more information.